Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 It’s great when you see progress in both weight ranges you can lift and the overall size of the brachialis.

-But don’t make that beginner mistake and miss out on developing the right biceps shape right from the start.
+But don’t make that beginner mistake and miss out on developing the proportional and massive biceps shape right from the start.

 Start to tweak your routines with the above biceps exercises, and then let us know how it worked out for you.